 The Fund's investments will be assessed against their revenue exposure to positive sustainable impacts in line with the United Nations' Sustainable Development Goals, the European Union Taxonomy and other sustainability-related frameworks.
 The positive environmental impacts considered as part of this assessment may relate to themes such as climate change and natural capital and identify companies that may derive revenues from activities (or related activities) such as alternative energy, energy efficiency and green building, sustainable water, pollution prevention and control and sustainable agriculture.
-The positive societal impacts considered as part of this assessment may relate to themes such as basic needs and empowerment and identify companies that may derive revenues from activities (or related activities) such as nutrition, major disease treatments, sanitation, affordable real estate, small and medium enterprises (SMEs) finance, education and connectivity.
+The positive societal impacts considered as part of this assessment may relate to themes such as basic needs and empowerment and identify

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. companies that may derive revenues from activities (or related activities) such as nutrition, major disease treatments, sanitation, affordable real estate, small and medium enterprises (SMEs) finance, education and connectivity.